 More about California almonds

-Thanks to its mild winters and dry summers, California is one of the best places in the world for almond trees to grow — in fact, the state produces about 80% of the world’s supply of almonds.
-You can find almond orchards in many places throughout the state but they are mostly concentrated in the Central Valley.
+Thanks to its mild winters and dry summers, California is one of the best places in the world for almond trees to grow—in fact, the state produces about 80% of the world’s supply of almonds.
+You can find almond orchards in many places throughout the state, but they are mostly concentrated in the Central Valley.
+If you’re further south, check our article on Secret LA about the Bakersfield almond bloom.